tjsiledar/readit/README.md

     <em>Figure 1: Comparing speech representations in brain and deep neural networks</em>
 </p>

-**Part A**: We recorded brain activity of 412 participants using functional Magnetic Resonance Imaging (fMRI) as they passively listened to audio books in their native language (English, French or Mandarin).
+**Part A**: We recorded brain activity of 412 participants using functional Magnetic Resonance Imaging (fMRI) as they passively listened to audiobooks in their native language (English, French, or Mandarin).

-**Part B**: We take the activations X of the self-supervised wav2vec 2.0 model trained on 600 hrs of same unlabelled speech data and the brain activity Y. We then measure the similarity between X and Y, by first transforming X using standard linear encoding model W and then evaluated using cross-validated Pearson correlation R (also referred to as the brain score).
+**Part B**: We take the activations X of the self-supervised wav2vec 2.0 model trained on 600 hrs of the same unlabelled speech data and the brain activity Y. We then measure the similarity between X and Y, by first transforming X using standard linear encoding model W and then evaluated using cross-validated Pearson correlation R (also referred to as the brain score).

-**Part C**: We observe that the true BOLD (blood oxygen level-dependent) response (black) and the predicted BOLD reponse (red) from our model are quite similar indicating that the representations learned by our model are closer to brain-like representations.
+**Part C**: We observe that the true BOLD (blood oxygen level-dependent) response (black) and the predicted BOLD response (red) from our model are quite similar indicating that the representations learned by our model are closer to brain-like representations.

 **Key Takeaway**: We map the activations obtained from the trained wav2vec 2.0 model to the brain activity and measure the similarity using Pearson correlation R (higher is better).
 Representations learned by our model map to those obtained from brain.